intel/neural-compressor/docs/source/3x/PT_WeightOnlyQuant.md

 The INC 3x New API provides support for quantizing PyTorch models using WeightOnlyQuant.

-For detailed information on quantization fundamentals, please refer to the Quantization document.
+For detailed information on quantization fundamentals, please refer to the Quantization document [Quantization](../quantization.md)..

 ## Get Started